alasdair-breasley/writing-examples/README.md

 Dissertation - Assessing Flood Risk for a Section of the Bintacan de Ilagan River, Isabela Province, Luzon Island, the Philippines [link](./MA%20Dissertation%20-%20The%20Philippines%20Flood%20Risk%20Modelling.pdf).
 Conducted in collaboration with the Philippines Department of Science and Technology, and the University of the Philippines.

-## Professional Writing Examples - Publicaly Published
+## Professional Writing Examples - Published

 Examples provided here are publicaly available and non-confidential.